 Champlain College affirms its commitment to providing equal opportunity in education and employment for qualified persons.
 The College operates its education-related programs, hires employees and makes employment decisions without regard to race, creed, color, national origin, place of birth, marital status, ancestry, religion, age, sexual orientation, sex, gender identity, veteran or military service status, HIV-positive status, genetic information, qualified disability and/or any other status to the extent protected, and as defined by, applicable law.
 Champlain College will make reasonable accommodations for the disability of an otherwise qualified applicant for employment, or employee.
 Implementation of this policy shall be in compliance with the Vermont Fair Employment Practices Act of 1963, the Equal Pay Act of 1963, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1975, the Vietnam Veterans Readjustment Act of 1970, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Civil Rights Act of 1991 and other pertinent federal and state nondiscrimination laws, as applicable.

-Individual students should contact the Vice President of Student Life at (802) 651-5907, or the Office of Diversity and Inclusion at (802) 860-2784, with any questions or for support.
+Individual students should contact the Vice President of Student Affairs at (802) 651-5851, or the Office of Diversity and Inclusion at (802) 860-2784, with any questions or for support.
 Employees should contact the Associate Vice President of Human Capital, or designee.

 Students may also contact the following state and federal agencies concerning the application of nondiscrimination policies and enforcement of rights.